20100dbg/20100dbg.github.io/_posts/2024-04-13-post-java-application-analysis.md

 MySQL can communicate over network plaintext or encrypted (TLS).

-In my case, network was indeed encrypted.
-If we open again our mysql_setup.bat file, we see that this script generates RSA keys with OpenSSL in order to encrypt the exchanges between the MySQL server and the application.
+In my case, MySQL paquets were indeed encrypted.
+If we open again our .bat setup file, we see that this script generates RSA keys with OpenSSL in order to encrypt the exchanges between the MySQL server and the application.
 Obviously, the key files (PEM extension) must be somewhere in software's directory so it can initiate connexion at each startup.

 We just need to find those PEM files and add them in Wireshark, so TLS packets get decrypted back to MySQL packets.

-Anyway MySQL auth protocol being secure enough, we won't intercept mysql users' creds that way.
+MySQL auth protocol being secure enough, we won't intercept mysql users' creds that way.
-But we can see SQL queries in plaintext, meaning we could maybe grab sensitive data, such as software-level credentials, columns and tables names, maybe potentials SQLi vectors ?
+But we can now see SQL queries in plaintext, meaning we could maybe grab sensitive data, such as software-level credentials, columns and tables names, maybe potentials SQLi vectors ?

 ![Network capture encrypted](/assets/images/post-20240413/5_network_encrypted.png)

 ![Network capture plaintext](/assets/images/post-20240413/5_network_plaintext.png)

 [https://my.f5.com/manage/s/article/K19310681](Decrypt TLS using Wireshark)